 Most brands target more than one customer profile or target audience persona, and often that persona could have one of several pains or problems that have led them to look for a solution.
 You may also have customers who are only now discovering your business and some customers who have been considering your product for several months and are further down the funnel.
 Can you see where we’re going with this?

 Each persona, each problem set, and each stage in the funnel may require a different approach to clearly communicate how your product adds value to their unique situation.
 By creating a message specific to each, you’re able to truly connect with your customers.
 They feel like you really know them and that they can trust you.

 And that’s what your audience craves.
 Clarity and simplicity.
-For businesses that are collecting a lot of leads but not getting a lot of sales from them, it’s often due to a lack of personalized or targeted messaging.
+For businesses that are collecting a lot of leads but not getting a lot of sales from them, it’s often due to a lack of nurturing with personalized or targeted messaging.

 Yes, it seems like a lot of work upfront, but think about the potential!
 The value?
 And think about the leg up you will have on your competition.
 This is how small businesses truly compete.